gdnsd/gdnsd/docs/Manual.md

 * tcp.close\_s\_kill - Count of TCP connections closed by the server, which were killed early to make room for a new client when `max_clients_per_thread` was reached.
 * tcp.proxy - TCP conns initiated on PROXY protocol listeners (also incs `tcp.conns`)
 * tcp.proxy\_fail - TCP PROXY conns killed for failure to parse an acceptable PROXY protocol header (also incs `tcp.close_s_err`)
+* tcp.dso\_estab - TCP connections which established an RFC 8490 DSO session (can only happen up to once per connection)
+* tcp.dso\_protoerr - TCP DSO sessions terminated un-gracefully due to client protocol violation (can only happen up to once per DSO session)
+* tcp.dso\_typeni - Unrecognized DSO Request type received over TCP (could be with or without an established DSO session, and many times per connection/session).

 These statistics are usually tracked in either 32-bit or 64-bit counters (depending on the platform) and exported to the user via `gdnsdctl stats`.
 The implementation of the stats avoids stalls or locks in the I/O threads to minimize overhead.